Laci1953/Cowgol_on_CP_M/README.md

 COWGOL [-B] [-C] [-Mfile] [-Lfile] [-Tfile] [-O] [-S] [-X] file1.ext ... [ filen.ext ]

+More than one source file may be specified (with name extensions: .cow = cowgol source file, .c = C source file, .as = assembler source file)

+The files with name extension .cow (Cowgol source files) will be compiled using the Cowgol compiler, the files with name extension .c (C source files) will be compiled using the HiTech C compiler and the files with name extension .as (Z80 assembler source files) will be assembled using the Z80AS assembler.

 If the option -C is specified, the files will be only compiled/assembled.

 If the option -C is not specified, the files will be first compiled/assembled, then linked into a CP/M executable (named after the first cowgol file in the list).